 Cape Tribulation, QLD

-There aren’t too many places in Australia Craig Tansley hasn’t seen in more than five years of fulltime travel writing.
-In over 40 trips since 2000, he’s experienced some of the country’s best kept secrets: romantic destinations that could put the fire back in the coldest of relationships.
+There aren’t too many places in Australia Craig Tansley hasn’t seen in more than ten years of fulltime travel writing.
+In over 60, he’s experienced some of the country’s best kept secrets: romantic destinations that could put the fire back in the coldest of relationships.
 Of these, Cape Tribulation is his favourite.
 “If you can’t be romantic up here,” he says, “perhaps you just don’t like your partner.”

 The best thing about this piece of World Heritage-listed paradise north of the Daintree River is that hardly anyone comes here.
 Sure, tourists come close – lots of them.
 They flock en masse from all over the globe to the glaringly bright lights of Cairns and the laidback sophistication of Bill Clinton’s favourite hideaway, Port Douglas.
 What they miss, just a 100km or so north, is so gorgeously romantic it makes you want to laugh out loud.

 Should you leave them all behind and ride the barge over the impatient, brown, crocodile-infested Daintree, you’ll find the kind of solitude and natural beauty only a handful of places on earth can offer.
 It’s as if you’ve scaled the Andes and paddled the Amazon to find Utopia.

 Truth is, there’s not much up here: a scattering of restaurants and cafes, a few general stores with grossly overpriced beer and some subtly designed Eco-resorts, a few of which happen to be five-star.
 And therein lies the romantic appeal of Cape Tribulation: it is wild.